Table of Contents

 - Cut Logs — After felling a tree, you can also use a small chainsaw to cut it up into manageable logs.
 The same thing is true for cleaning up after trees that have fallen down in your yard unexpectedly.

-- Split Firewood — One of the most popular reasons for owning a lightweight chainsaw is that it makes the job of splitting firewood a breeze.
+- Split Firewood — One of the most popular reasons for owning a lightweight chainsaw is that it makes the work of splitting firewood a breeze.
 Small chainsaws eliminate the aches and pains you feel when using an axe for this purpose.

 What Type of Lightweight Chainsaw Should You Get?